Port Douglas - Holidaying with Young Children and Babies

 With a host of self-contained Holiday Apartments and top resorts it’s no problem to find accommodation that really suits your family, whether self-catering in a Holiday Home or a suite in a hotel in Port Douglas.
 Most accommodation in Port Douglas has air-conditioning and a swimming pool (all with protective fencing) so you’ll be kept cool and safe in this tropical paradise.

 Speak to your Cairns Holiday Specialists to find that perfect holiday accommodation for you and your children.
 Our local holiday specialists can arrange a full family holiday package with accommodation and family day trips to take the stress out of your family holiday - Call 1300 780 806 or send us an enquiry telling us what you are looking for on your family holiday.

 There are many day trips from Port Douglas that are designed to cater for the young ones and the natural beauty of The Great Barrier Reef and the Daintree Rainforest will give children exciting and new environments to explore.

 Children and Wildlife Experiences in Port Douglas

 Families will love a visit to Wildlife Habitat in Port Douglas with options to have Breakfast with the Birds, or Lunch with the Lorikeets - the kids will also love hand feeding the wallabies and the kangaroos.
-Perhaps even take the family riding a horse on the beach, Crocodile feeding at Hartleys Crocodile Adventures, wildlife spottingon a guided night walk in the Daintree or maybe ziplining through the rainforest at Cape Tribulation.
+Perhaps even take the older kids on a family riding a horse on the beach, Crocodile feeding at Hartleys Crocodile Adventures, or maybe drift snorkelling through the rainforest on the Mossman River.

 If you want to keep together as a family at your own pace then renting a car and just exploring as a family is a great way to enjoy your surroundings (forward facing seats for 0-4 yr olds and boosters for 4-7 yr olds, are available for an extra cost from most car hire companies).